etesami/duolingo-french/section-01.md

 # Duolingo French Course

-> :warning: Duolingo changed the order of courses after I finished this section.
-Thus, I am re-writing the content to match with the current structure.
-The content is up-to-date up to Unit 4.

 - [Duolingo French Course, Section 1](#duolingo-french-course)
   - [Unit 1: Use basic phrases, Greet people](#unit-1)
   - [Unit 2: Introduce yourself, Use the present tense](#unit-2)